BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ## 1.6 Can individual characters be white-/blacklisted?

   If you do not want to whitelist an entire race but only one character, for example **Withers**, but not all UNDEAD entities, or **Haarlep**, but not all FIEND entities, you can Whitelist specific characters.
-For this follow [the section for single entities](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-212-for-single-entities)
+For this follow [the section for individual entities](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-212-for-single-entities)

-Modders who create a custom NPCs, can also just blacklist them individually if they want to.
+Modders who create custom NPCs, can also just blacklist them individually if they want to.

 # 2. How to Whitelist - Short Explanation